Pree-04/Basic-Speech-Recognition-Tool/README.md

 - Real-time speech recognition using the Google Web Speech API
 - Displays recognized speech text
 - Provides status messages for listening, processing, and results
-- Includes clickable GitHub and LinkedIn links in the footer

 ## Requirements